-Thank you for choosing to volunteer at the Wildlife Friends Foundation Thailand.
-This information pack will explain everything you will need to know in order to prepare for your trip and volunteer experience; so please read it carefully.
+Thank you for choosing to volunteer at Wildlife Friends Foundation Thailand.
+This information pack will explain everything you will need to know in order to prepare for your trip and volunteer experience, so please read it carefully.

-The Wildlife Friends Foundation Thailand was founded with the intention of providing confiscated wild animals that have been used in the tourist industry, as pets or illegally trafficked, a safe home in an environment as close to nature as possible.
+Wildlife Friends Foundation Thailand was founded with the intention of providing confiscated wild animals that have been used in the tourist industry, as pets or illegally trafficked, a safe home in an environment as close to nature as possible.

 We aim to protect wild animals and their habitat from destruction through education.
 By raising awareness, we hope to educate the people of Thailand as well as the tourists that visit Thailand in animal welfare and ethical tourism.
 We are actively developing programs to rescue, rehabilitate, and release captive wild animals with the hope of restoring Thailand's wild animal populations and habitats back to the thriving ecosystems they once were.
-Since our founding in 2001, we have rescued thousands of wild animals including gibbons, macaques, civets, lorises, fishing cats, hornbills, bears and elephants.
+Since our founding in 2001, we have rescued thousands of wild animals.